WICG/idle-detection/README.md

 * There are definitely privacy implications here, mandating a new permission.
 * There is a new way of causing work to be scheduled, but no new network or storage functionality is offered.
+* The threshold to distinguish between "active" and "idle" must be coarse enough to preclude inferring too much about user activity
+    * At an extreme, typing cadence can be used to guess passwords.
+    * Users with physical or cognitive impairments may require more time to interact with user agents and content.
+The API should not allow distinguishing such users, or limiting their ability to interact with content.

 ## Prior Work